Hannah Taylor accepts instructions across all areas of Chambers’ work with a particular interest in environmental, planning, and public work.

 Led by Ranjit Bhose KC and Tara O’Leary, Hannah represented the contract-holders (i.e. tenants) in the trial of the counterclaims in Beacon Cymru Group Limited v Mitchell.
 The counterclaims were consequent on the judgment in Coastal Housing Group v Mitchell [2024] EWHC 2831 (CH) where the Divisional Court confirmed that rent is not payable by contract-holders if and so long as their landlords have failed to obtain an electrical condition report for their home or to provide a copy to them.
 The contract-holders brought counterclaims for restitution, seeking repayment of rent during the period when they had not received copies of their ECRs, on the basis that they were unaware that rent was not payable.

 Hannah has appeared in the High Court acting for a local authority resisting an application for permission to apply for a judicial review in relation to the exercise of the local authority’s discretion under s.188(3) Housing Act 1996.
-Hannah has also advised a local authority in relation to a proposed judicial review of a banding decision.
+Hannah has also advised a local authority in relation to a proposed judicial review of a banding decision under their allocation policy for social housing.

 Hannah regularly appears in the county courts in various different housing matters.
 In particular, Hannah has: